Kurri Kurri, New South Wales: Aluminium smelting

 The Kurri Kurri aluminium smelter operated from 1969 to 2012, producing up to 180 kt of aluminium per year.

+The 660 MW Snowy Hydro Hunter Gas Power Station is being built at the site, operating 2% of the year.
+It has a 70 TeraJoule line packing gas storage suitable for 10 hours, connecting to the Sydney–Newcastle Gas Pipeline which also serves the 660 MW Colongra Power Station.

 Railways

 Kurri Kurri was served by the South Maitland Railway and originally had two passenger stations – one at Stanford Merthyr, and one on the main SMR line at North Kurri Kurri (opened in June 1904).
 A new red-brick station building and platform was built at Stanford Merthyr and opened in January 1909.
 It was renamed Kurri Kurri Station on 3 June 1922.
 However, with the closure of the SMR's branch line from Aberdare Junction to Stanford Merthyr, due to subsidence, North Kurri Kurri station was renamed Kurri Kurri in the mid-1930s.
 The station at Stanford Merthyr fell into disuse although the line from the colliery which passed through it was still in operation via the Richmond Vale Railway to Hexham.
-While passenger services on the South Maitland Railway have ceased, the line is still in use for coal haulage.
-A new bridge is to be constructed to relocate the railway line to allow construction of the Hunter Expressway.
+While passenger services on the South Maitland Railway have ceased, the line ceased use for coal haulage in 2020.
+The line ownership was changed in 2022 when Aurizon purchased 100% of shareholding in SMR.
+A new bridge was constructed to relocate the railway line to allow construction of the Hunter Expressway.